Introduction to Software Asset Management

 Understanding Regulatory Compliance

-objective of the external Software Audit is to determine compliance.
-Hence it benefits the Validator to provide access to freeware to define who, how, and where the software can be used
+The objective of the external Software Audit is to determine compliance.
+Hence it benefits the Validator to provide access to freeware to define who, how, and where the software can be used.

 a.
 External Software Audit: The primary objective of an external software audit is to assess an organization's compliance with signed vendor agreements or contracts related to software usage.
 To facilitate this process, it is beneficial for the organization to provide access to freeware, which helps the auditors define who can use the software, how it can be used, and where it is deployed.